McKay takes perfect game into the 6th, Rays beat Rangers 5-2

 ST. PETERSBURG, Fla.
-(AP) — Brendan McKay took a perfect game into the sixth inning of his major league debut and the Tampa Bay Rays beat the Texas Rangers 5-2 on Saturday.
+(AP) — Brendan McKay made an amazing first impression.

+McKay took a perfect game into the sixth inning of his major league debut and the Tampa Bay Rays beat the Texas Rangers 5-2 on Saturday.

+“It was fun to watch,” Rays manager Kevin Cash said.
+“Certainly set a pretty high bar for himself.
+Just the way he carried himself, it was kind of unflappable.”

 McKay (1-0), a two-way prospect taken fourth overall in the 2017 draft, didn’t allow a baserunner until Danny Santana flared an opposite-field single to right with one out in the sixth.
 The left-hander allowed one hit, a walk and struck out three in six innings.